Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

 \end{itemize}

-Given a morphism $f : D_1 \to D_2$, its image $\ev{f} : \ev{D_1} \to \ev{D_2}$ is defined for $\eqclassir{i_1} \in E$ as $\ev{f}(\eqclassir{i_1})= \eqclassir{i_2}$, where $i_2 \in \diff{f(i_1)}{f(\pred{i_1})}$, and $\ev{f}(\eqclassir{i_1})$ is undefined if $f(\pred{i_1}) = f(i_1)$. \end{definition}
+Given a morphism $f : D_1 \to D_2$, its image $\ev{f} : \ev{D_1} \to \ev{D_2}$ is defined for $\eqclassir{i_1} \in {E_1}$ as $\ev{f}(\eqclassir{i_1})= \eqclassir{i_2}$, where $i_2 \in \diff{f(i_1)}{f(\pred{i_1})}$, and $\ev{f}(\eqclassir{i_1})$ is undefined if $f(\pred{i_1}) = f(i_1)$. \end{definition}

+The events in $\ev{D}$ are equivalence classes of irreducibles.
+Two events $e$, $e'$ are consistent (not in conflict) when there is some compact element $d$ such that $e, e' \in \eqclassir{\ir{d}}$.
+Spelled out, this means that there are irreducibles $i \in e$ and $i' \in e'$ such that $i, i' \sqsubseteq d$, i.e., there are minimal enablings of the events $e$ and $e'$ in the same configuration.
+Finally, an event $e$ is enabled by a set $X$ when $X$ includes, up to intechangeability, all the predecessors of $e$.

-The definition above is well-given: in particular, there is no ambiguity in the definition of the image of a morphism, since by Lemma~\ref{le:prec-irr-b}(\ref{le:prec-irr-b:1}) we easily conclude that for all $i_2, i_2' \in \diff{f(i_1)}{f(\pred{i_1})}$, it holds $i_2 \leftrightarrow i_2'$.
+Note that the definition above is well-given: in particular, there is no ambiguity in the definition of the image of a morphism, since by Lemma~\ref{le:prec-irr-b}(\ref{le:prec-irr-b:3}) we easily conclude that for all $i_2, i_2' \in \diff{f(i_1)}{f(\pred{i_1})}$, it holds $i_2 \leftrightarrow i_2'$ (this is argued in detail in the proof of Lemma~\ref{le:domain-to-es-wd}).

-\full{ We first need a technical lemma holding in any domain.
+In the following we often use a technical lemma that holds in any domain.

-\begin{lemma} Let $D$ be a domain and $a, b, c \in D$ such that $c \sqsubseteq a$ and $c \prec b$.
-Then either $b \sqsubseteq a$ or $c = a \sqcap b$. \end{lemma} }
+\begin{lemma} Let $D$ be a domain and $a, b, c \in D$ such that $c \sqsubseteq a$ and $c \preceq b$.
+Then either $b \sqsubseteq a$ or $c = a \sqcap b$. \end{lemma}